Asayesha/Goodreads-Book-reccomendation-collaborative-filtering-methods/README.md

 4. Apart from the above we also tried aprior algorithm

 ### Insights :
-Cosine similarity and correlation performed pretty similar.
+1.Cosine similarity and correlation performed pretty similar.
 Item based collaborative filtering maybe a better recommendation heuristic in this case.

-### Future scope :
-1. The performance metric can be changed to just finding the RMSE based on the top 10 books.
-2. Can use complete dataset by using better computational resources.
-3. Can also try to get the genres to better cluster books, which was very ambiguous in the dataset.
+2. A mixture of books from clsuters can be reccomeneded which can help solve the long tail problem and increase visibility of less popular but good books.

+This project was built by Aadithya Anandraj, Sayesha Aravapalli, Khyathi Balusu, Lashay Fontenot and Sadhana Koneni